alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 "I'm lazy," is what I should have admitted to myself.
 I didn't want to risk putting in hours of work, only to be disappointed.
 It was easier to convince myself I wouldn't need calculus, that I could avoid it--and now I don't have a choice.

-Any decision you make out of fear and laziness--anytime you underestimate your ability--the more you limit yourself.
-Only once you accept this fact, as I had to, can you benefit from the advice that changed the way I make decisions.
+Any decision made out of fear or laziness--anytime you underestimate your ability--the more you limit yourself.
+Only once you accept this fact, as I had to, can you benefit from the advice below, that changed the way I make decisions.

 ## Only one direction to go: Upwind